WHO WE ARE

 Founder and Executive Director

 Rabbi Jen Gubitz lives in Boston and pursues a rabbinate committed to elevating Jewish wisdom's capacity to speak to our human condition.
 Through young adult engagement, Jewish learning and pastoral care, Jen’s welcoming vibe weaves ritual and lifecycle experiences full of music, poetry, honesty and humor.
 An Indiana Hoosier sports fan, Jen is a product of the Reform Jewish movement's summer camping system and a graduate of Indiana University's Borns Jewish Studies program.
 She was ordained in 2012 by Hebrew Union College-Jewish Institute of Religion (NY) where she was a Tisch Rabbinical Fellow and wrote her thesis on Jewish death education for children.
 Jen has training in community organizing and recently completed GLEAN, an MBA-level entrepreneurship certificate program taught through partnership with Columbia Business School.
-She is a certified Prepare/Enrich instructor and currently pursuing an intensive certificate program in Family Systems Therapy with Therapy Training Boston.
+She is a certified Prepare/Enrich instructor and recently completed an intensive certificate program in Family Systems Therapy with Therapy Training Boston.